NIV-DEVELOPER/ds-template/README.md

 # ds-template

-this is a template for daemonset template for containerize.
+this is a template for daemonset for initialization.